laserpants/code-overload/README.md

 ### Functional programming

+Functional programming finds its origins in Alonzo Church’s Lambda Calculus (λ-calculus) — a logical theory of computable functions that predates the electronic computer.
+The first language based on ideas from λ-calculus was LISP.
+It was invented by John McCarthy in 1958.

 As a form of declarative programming, code written in functional style carries no immediate sense of sequentiality.
 This makes it particularly well-suited for parallel and asynchronous programming.

 In this context, conventional (non-functional) programming languages (C, C++, Java, etc.) are often referred to as *imperative*, or prescriptive languages.
 Intuitively, we may think of the difference as,